-- 3. Six additional courses in economics at the 300 level and above.
-Each of these must be taken for a minimum of three credits. - 4.
-Two additional courses, either in economics or from a list of pre-approved electives in other departments, each with a minimum of three credits or MAT 123 Introduction to Calculus
+3. Six additional courses in economics at the 300 level and above.
+Each of these must be taken for a minimum of three credits.

+4. Two additional courses, either in economics or from a list of pre-approved electives in other departments, each with a minimum of three credits.